Health screening - women - ages 18 to 39

 Even if you feel fine, you should still see your health care provider for regular checkups.
 These visits can help you avoid problems in the future.
 For example, the only way to find out if you have high blood pressure is to have it checked regularly.
 High blood sugar and high cholesterol levels also may not have any symptoms in the early stages.
 A simple blood test can check for these conditions.

 There are specific times when you should see your provider.
-Below are screening guidelines for women ages 18 - 39.
+Below are screening guidelines for women ages 18 to 39.

 BLOOD PRESSURE SCREENING

 - Have your blood pressure checked every 2 years.
-If the top number (systolic number) is between 120 - 139, or the bottom number (diastolic number) is between 80 - 89 mm Hg, you should have it checked every year.
+If the top number (systolic number) is between 120 to 139, or the bottom number (diastolic number) is between 80 to 89 mm Hg, you should have it checked every year.

 - Watch for blood pressure screenings in your area.
 Ask your provider if you can stop in to have your blood pressure checked.
 Or check your blood pressure using the automated machines at local grocery stores and pharmacies.